THOMAS BAILEY ALDRICH MEMORIAL GARDEN

 This 1908 Colonial Revival garden was created between 1908 and 1913 as a memorial to author Thomas Bailey Aldrich, next to The Aldrich House he grew up in with his grandfather.
 These stylized gardens were a romanticized interpretation of gardening during the Colonial era.

 The Aldrich Garden is the oldest continuously planted garden on the Museum’s grounds.
-It was completely restored in 2008 with cedar-edged beds, brick pathways, heirloom plants, and a handicapped accessible entrance through the summerhouse.
+It was completely restored in 2008 with cedar-edged beds, brick pathways, heirloom plants, and an accessible entrance through the summerhouse.

 The Garden features the most valuable part of Strawbery Banke Museum's living collection: a century-old circular grove of native hemlocks.
 The grove was planted at a time when industrialization was taking over the natural landscape.

 Downloadable Garden Map (PDF)

 Exhibit Panel (PDF)

 Saturday, June 19 - Sunday, October 17, 2021; 10 AM - 5 PM daily.